Maria-Papa/CareerPilot/docs/architecture.md

 - Services enforce user scoping and domain rules
 - Repositories contain no bussiness logic
 - Models represent persistence only
+- Schemas are the public contract
+- All database access is mediated through repositories (see: [ADR-005: Repository Pattern and Data Access Boundaries](adr/ADR-005-repository-pattern.md))

 ## 5. Data Modeling Principles